Oldsmobile: Early history

-The 1902 to 1907 Oldsmobile Model R "Curved Dash" was the first mass-produced car, made from the first automotive assembly line, an invention which is often incorrectly credited to Henry Ford and the Ford Motor Company.
-Ford was the first to manufacture cars on a moving assembly line, while Olds used a stationary assembly line, meaning that the assembled vehicle remained in one place and workers would move from one car to the next and perform one assigned task.
-This differed from hand-made vehicles in the past where various workers would work on one car until it was completed and was labor- and time-intensive.
-After Olds merged Olds Motor Vehicle Co. with the Olds Gas Engine Works in 1899, it was renamed "Olds Motor Works" and moved to a new plant in Detroit, located at the corner of East Jefferson Avenue and MacArthur Bridge.
-By March 1901, the company had a whole line of models ready for mass production.
-However, a mistake by a worker caused the factory to catch fire, and it burned to the ground, with all of the prototypes destroyed.
-The only car that survived the fire was a Curved Dash prototype, which was wheeled out of the factory by two workers while escaping the fire.
-While the factory was being rebuilt from insurance, many subcontractors were used to keep production going, to include Henry M. Leland for engines and the Dodge Brothers.
+The 1902 to 1907 Oldsmobile Model R "Curved Dash" was the first mass-produced car, made on a progressive moving automotive assembly line, an invention which is often incorrectly credited to Henry Ford and the Ford Motor Company.
+Ford was the first to manufacture cars on a continuously moving and synchronized assembly line starting in 1913, five years into Model T production.
+Olds' moving assembly line was manually progressed, meaning that the vehicle being assembled was manually pushed to the next workstation after the assigned assembly was performed at the previous station.
+This differed from hand-making vehicles in the past where various workers would work on one car until it was completed, which was labor- and time-intensive.

+After Ransom Olds merged Olds Motor Vehicle Co. with the Olds Gas Engine Works in 1899, the newly formed entity was known as Olds Motor Works.
+The company moved to a new plant in Detroit, located at the corner of East Jefferson Avenue and MacArthur Bridge.

+By March 1901, Olds Motor Works had a whole line of models ready for mass production.
+However, that month the factory caught fire and burned to the ground, destroying nearly all of the prototypes that were inside.
+The only car that survived the fire was a Curved Dash prototype, which was wheeled out of the factory by two workers as they escaped the burning building.

+While the factory was being rebuilt using insurance funds, many subcontractors were used to keep production going, including Henry M. Leland for engine production and the Dodge Brothers.
 Olds was a strong competitor to other independent companies Buick and Cadillac before they became divisions of General Motors between 1908 and 1909.
-Later after Mr. Olds left the company, Oldsmobile production was moved to Lansing.
+Later after Mr. Olds left the company, Oldsmobile production was moved back to Lansing.

-Officially, the cars were called "Olds automobiles," but were colloquially referred to as "Oldsmobiles."
+Officially, the cars were called "Olds automobiles", but were colloquially referred to as "Oldsmobiles".
 It was this moniker, as applied especially to the Curved Dash Olds, that was popularized in the lyrics and title of the 1905 hit song "In My Merry Oldsmobile".
 The last Oldsmobile Curved Dash was made in 1907.
 General Motors purchased the company on November 12, 1908.
 When GM assumed operations, platform sharing began with Buick products and Oldsmobile shared platforms were identified with the prefix "Series" followed by a number, while models developed by pre-GM engineers were identified with the prefix "Model" followed by a letter.
-Early on, Oldsmobile was a competitor to Hudson as some former engineers of Oldsmobile took positions with Hudson.
+Early on, Oldsmobile was a competitor of Hudson, as some former engineers of Oldsmobile took positions with Hudson.

 1910s

-The 1910 Limited Touring Series 23 was an early, ambitious, high point for the company.
+The 1910 Limited Touring Series 23 was an early, ambitious high point for the company.
 Riding atop 42-inch (1067 mm) wheels, and equipped with factory "white" tires, the Limited was the prestige model in Oldsmobile's two model lineup, with the smaller Oldsmobile Autocrat Series 32 having 36-inch wheels.